rdbo/libmem/docs/api/c/LM_FindProcess.md

 # Description

-Searches for a process based on it's name or path
+Searches for a process based on it's name or path.

 # Parameters